olamiko/real_estate_price_prediction/README.md

-# tip_prediction
+# real_estate_price_prediction
-A model for predicting how much tip is given based on a kaggle dataset
+A model for predicting how the price of a house based on a kaggle dataset